Accessibility statement

 11. Preparation of this accessibility statement

-This statement was prepared on 25 July 2023.
-Websites were last tested on 25 July 2023.
-The test was carried out by the University for the Creative Arts, using our Web Accessibility tools.
+Websites were last tested on 5 August 2024.
+The test was carried out by the University for the Creative Arts, using our web accessibility tools.